kyphan38/arca/assets/docs/technical/cloud/aws /1-intro/2-animal4life-scenario.md

 Information

 - Animal rescue and awareness organization
-- Global, with HQ in Brisbane Australia - 100 staff
+- Global, with HQ in Brisbane Australia - 100 staffs
   - Call center, admin, IT, marketing, legal and accounts
 - Around 100 remote workers across Australia and globally
   - Animal care, activists, and lobbyists